APCSPrinciples/ExplorePerformanceTask/README.md

 Be sure to describe how you got any pictures for your artifact in your answer to 2b.

 Avoid the word "hack" when describing your data concern in part 2d.
 Instead, be specific and describe how there might be a problem with the data of your computing innovation.
 Look at the high scoring examples for ideas.
-Stating a data privacy concern, such as hacking, without an analysis that connects the concern to the computing innovation and a description of how the obtained data might be used to violate privacy rights will not get point number 6 for the data concern.
+Stating a data privacy concern, such as hacking, without an analysis that connects the concern to the computing innovation and a description of how the obtained data might be used to violate privacy rights will not get a point number the data concern.

 Also note that hacking is not a harmful effect of a computing innovation and should not be part of your answer to 2c.